 Deprecated: 15 April 2020

 End of life: TBA

 The Webtask engine powering Auth0 extensibility points currently uses Node 8.
 Beginning 13 December 2019, Node.js v8 was no longer under long-term support (LTS).
 This means that critical security fixes were no longer back-ported to this version.
 As such, Auth0 is migrating the Webtask runtime from Node.js v8 to Node.js v12.
 On 15 April 2020, we made the Node 12 runtime available for extensibility to all public cloud customers.
 You have been provided a migration switch that allows you to control your environment's migration to the new runtime environment.
-For details about required migration steps, see Extensibility and Node 12 Migration.
+To learn more about required migration steps, read Extensibility and Node 12 Migration.

 Resource Owner Password /oauth/ro deprecation

 Deprecation: 08 July 2017

 As of 08 July 2017 Auth0 has deprecated the